wehlutyk/thesis/content/3-gistr-4-results.md

 #### Dependencies between operations

 Manual exploration of the lineage plots indicated that operations have non-trivial dependencies between each other.
-The contingency table for the presence or absence of each operation gives an overview of these dependencies: for each operation, we count its presence or absence in all the transformations, then compute the total for each combination of operations.
+The contingency table for the presence or absence of each operation combination gives an overview of these dependencies:
-The resulting table is as follows:

 \begin{center}
   \begin{tabular}{llrrrr}